adamloving/node-stream-inheritance/README.md

 # Node stream inheritance examples

-This project contains sample code showing how to subclass node's Readable, Writeable, Transform, and Duplex streams.
+This project contains sample code showing how to subclass node's Readable, Writeable, Transform, and Duplex streams as they exist in node v0.12.2.

+The node streaming API has a [long history](http://r.va.gg/2014/06/why-i-dont-use-nodes-core-stream-module.html).
+For the purposes of this project, I wanted to make my class support streaming in the simplest way possible without any external dependencies.

 ## Details

-I implemented this project because I couldn't find good examples of implementing streams.
-The node docs are pretty clear, but miss a couple points.
+I implemented this project because I couldn't find good examples of implementing streams (probably because the API has changed so many times).
+The current [node stream docs](https://nodejs.org/api/stream.html) are pretty clear, but miss a couple points.
 Specifically, I wanted to know:

 1. **What event should I wait for to know stream is complete?** This depends on the stream you are piping to (the sink).
 In the case of a FileStream, handle the